Ballylanders GAA: History

 Before the foundation of the GAA in 1884, Gaelic football was widely played in southeast County Limerick.
 There is an account and photograph of a Ballylanders Shamrocks team that played Aherlow.
 Bally won the County Junior Football Championship in 1911 beating Castlemahon in the final.
 The cup stayed in the parish for six years as the County Board did not run the championship during the First World War.
 Meanwhile, football grew rapidly in the parish and Ballylanders won their first County Senior Football Championship in 1917 beating Commercials.
 Several Ballylanders players were on the Limerick team that lost to Dublin in the same year.

-During those early days of the GAA, Frank Dineen, a native of Ballylanders, gave a great contribution to the GAA.
-He was President from 1885-1898 and was General Secretary from 1898-1901.
-Dineen famously bought a site in 1913 on Jones's Road that was later to become Croke Park.
+During those early days of the GAA, Frank Dineen, a native of Ballylanders, was GAA president from 1885-1898 and was General Secretary from 1898-1901.
+Dineen, notably, bought a site in 1913 on Jones's Road that was later to become Croke Park.
 Ballylanders won a Junior Championship in 1920 and were beaten in the 1925 Senior final by Oola.
-The club were again Junior champions in 1933 beating Ahane but football was in decline at this time. in 1952 they won another Junior title beating Oola but again failed to build on it lasting just two years at senior.
-In the 1970s Bally were senior and succeeded in winning a South Championship.
+The club were again Junior champions in 1933 beating Ahane but football was in decline at this time.
+In 1952, they won another Junior title beating Oola but again failed to build on it lasting just two years at senior.
+In the 1970s, Bally were senior and succeeded in winning a South Championship.

-After a disappointing 1980s the 1990s were extremely successful for the club.
-In 1991 they joined with Galtee Gaels and Garryspillane under the Glenacurrane name and they won the County Senior Championship.
-In 1995 the club won Under-14, Minor and a Junior county title beating Gerald Griffins to win their fifth junior crown.
-In 1996 an Under-21 success was added.
-In 1998 Pallasgreen were defeated in the County Intermediate final and the following year Bally won their first Senior Championship for eighty-one years when they beat Hospital-Herbertstown.
-The club carried through its success into the 2000s with the minors and under-21s winning County Championships in 2004 and 2006 respectively.
+While the club did not have much success in the 1980s, in 1991 they joined with Galtee Gaels and Garryspillane under the Glenacurrane name and they won the County Senior Championship.
+In 1995, the club won Under-14, Minor and a Junior county title beating Gerald Griffins to win their fifth junior crown.
+In 1996, an Under-21 title was added.
+In 1998, Pallasgreen were defeated in the County Intermediate final and the following year Ballylanders won their first Senior Championship for eighty-one years when they beat Hospital-Herbertstown.
+The club's under-21 teams won County Championships in 2004 and 2006 respectively.
 A third Senior Championship was added in 2007 when Dromcollogher-Broadford were beaten.
-They reached the final again the following year but Drom-Broadford gained revenge.
-The club won an unprecedented fourteen South Senior Championships between 1998 and 2011 and continues to ply its trade at senior level.
+They reached the final again the following year but Drom-Broadford defeated Ballylanders.
+The club won an unprecedented fourteen South Senior Championships between 1998 and 2011 and continues to play at senior level.